open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x/connectors/database/bigquery/index.md

 You need to create an service account in order to ingest metadata from bigquery refer [this](/connectors/database/bigquery/create-credentials) guide on how to create service account.

+{% tilesContainer %}
+{% tile
+icon="manage_accounts"
+title="Create Credentials"
+description="Checkout this documentation on how to create a custom role and assign it to the service account." link="/connectors/database/bigquery/create-credentials" / %}
+{% /tilesContainer %}

 ### Data Catalog API Permissions

 - Go to [https://console.cloud.google.com/apis/library/datacatalog.googleapis.com](https://console.cloud.google.com/apis/library/datacatalog.googleapis.com)